cleophasmashiri/ui-as-microservices-creating-gateway/README.md

 3. ./mvnw spring-boot:run to check that everything whent smoothly.

 ## Adding angular 5 application to Spring Boot project.

-1. Add angular 5 app into main.
+### Add front-end assets plugin to your pom.xml.

--_For more details on this check this article [Spring Angular](http://bit.ly/angular5-spring-boot)_ -a.
-In your pom add Maven Front-end plugin.
+-_For more details on this check this article [Spring Angular](http://bit.ly/angular5-spring-boot)_

+1. In your pom add Maven Front-end plugin.

 .pom.xml
 ```